T of C

 Yin De lyrics from 1585 (IV/330)

-Qin lyrics applied to melodies otherwise occuring as purely instrumental melodies may not always have been intended for singing: they might have been read separately for or from inspiration, or have been recited silently or aloud, or sung silently, perhaps helping the player remember the tune.
+Qin lyrics applied to melodies otherwise occuring as purely instrumental melodies may not alway have been intended for singing: they might have been read separately for or from inspiration, or have been recited silently or aloud, or sung silently, perhaps helping the player remember the tune.

 (Return)